 Thanks to their high altitude Costa Rica’s magical cloudforests attract different species of flora and fauna from their low-lying cousins.
-One of the most memorable is the beautiful resplendant quetzal, a stunning little bird of emerald green and ruby red plumage.
+One of the most memorable is the beautiful resplendent quetzal, a stunning little bird of emerald green and ruby red plumage.
 The most well-known of the cloudforest reserves is Monteverde, which offers a variety of experiences from birdwatching to horseriding, canopy walking and zip lining.
-Monteverde is now quite a substantial town, so for those in search of a more peaceful ambience, the more remote San Gerardo de Dota to the south of San Jose, or the Los Angeles cloudforest reserve near San Ramon may be a better bet.
+Monteverde is now quite a substantial town, so for those in search of a more peaceful ambience, the more remote San Gerardo de Dota to the south of San José, or the Los Angeles cloudforest reserve near San Ramon may be a better bet.

 The Osa Peninsula to the south of the country is a wild and rugged area, accessed only by plane, and is the most biologically diverse place on the planet.
 Since it is less visited and less developed than much of the rest of the country, the wildlife and birdlife here is prolific.